mkoveni/shoppy/README.md

 ***
 ## REQUIREMENTS
 ***
-These following is need to successfully run this projects
+The following is needed to successfully run these projects

 - PHP 7.1+
 - Nodejs